urbanairship/python-library/docs/creating-templates.rst

 .. sourcecode:: python

-   import wallet as ua
+   import reach as ua

-   client = ua.Wallet('you@example.com', 'wallet-key')
+   client = ua.Reach('you@example.com', 'reach-key')

    # Initialize the template -- in this example, we create an apple template.
    my_template = ua.AppleTemplate()